arunvanakalla/simple-static-web-page-/Readme.md

-# Arun's Mini Blog
+# Dev Articles Explorer

-A simple, modern mini-blog website built using **HTML, CSS, and JavaScript**, with dynamic posts fetched from a public API.
-This project demonstrates linked pages, responsive design, interactive posts, and basic Git version control.
+A modern articles discovery platform built using **HTML, CSS, and JavaScript**, with dynamic articles fetched from the DEV.to API.
+This project demonstrates linked pages, responsive design, interactive articles, search functionality, and modern UX patterns.

 ---

 ## Features

-- Multiple linked HTML pages: **Home, About, Contact, Posts**
+- Multiple linked HTML pages: **Home, About, Contact, Explore**
 - Responsive and modern design with **CSS styling**
-- Dynamic posts fetched from [JSONPlaceholder](https://jsonplaceholder.typicode.com/)
+- Dynamic articles fetched from [DEV.to API](https://dev.to/api)
-- Shuffle and display 10 random posts on the Posts page
+- **Search functionality** - Filter articles by title, description, or tags
+- **Refresh button** - Get new random articles
+- **Load more button** - Fetch additional articles
-- Interactive **like buttons** for each post
+- Interactive **like buttons** for each article
+- Enhanced loading states and error handling
 - Git version control to track changes

 ---